GlebaM/movies_search_app/README.md

 ```

 ## Notes

 - Networking errors are surfaced to the UI with retry actions.
 - The app uses a debounced search to avoid unnecessary API calls.
 - Logging is enabled in debug builds through a custom Dio interceptor.
+- Debug banner is disabled to mirror production visuals for recruitment purposes.

 Enjoy exploring movies! 🎬